BS in Environmental Geology

 - For the bachelor of science degree in Environmental Geology, a total of twelve courses are required.

-- Approved related fields science and mathematics courses may replace up to three of the EOS courses above EOS 2 for Arts and Sciences students.
+- Approved related fields science and mathematics courses may replace up to three of the ECS courses above ECS 2 for Arts and Sciences students.

-- Engineering students with a double major in environmental geology may use upper-level engineering courses to substitute for up to two of the EOS courses above EOS 2, with prior consent.
-No more than a total of four EOS courses may be replaced by engineering and related fields courses for engineering students.
+- Engineering students with a double major in environmental geology may use upper-level engineering courses to substitute for up to two of the ECS courses above ECS 4 (previously numbered 2), with prior consent.
+No more than a total of four ECS courses may be replaced by engineering and related fields courses for engineering students.

 - The chemistry and physics courses must be taken with labs.